Ravens C Birk announces retirement

 Birk revealed his decision while dedicating a community reading center at a Baltimore elementary school.

-"Today I'm announcing my retirement from the NFL," Birk stated.
+"Today I'm announcing my retirement from the NFL," Birk was quoted as saying on the Ravens' Twitter feed.
 "I've enjoyed playing football.
 But as much as playing football, I've enjoyed doing this (community service)."

-Birk, recognized for his community work with the Walter Payton Man of the Year award in 2011, played the past four seasons with the Ravens after spending 11 years with his hometown team, the Minnesota Vikings.
-The St. Paul native went out as a Super Bowl champion, helping Baltimore to a win over San Francisco in Super Bowl XLVII earlier this month.
+Birk, recognized for his community work with the Walter Payton Man of the Year award in 2011, played the past four seasons with the Ravens after spending 11 years with Minnesota.
+He went out as a Super Bowl champion, helping Baltimore to a win over San Francisco in Super Bowl XLVII earlier this month.

 The six-time Pro Bowl selection had two years remaining on a three-year deal he signed last March.
 He had contemplated retirement last spring before coming back for one more year.